Jeremy Clarkson admits he was ‘wrong’ about new business venture

 Clarkson has faced backlash over the years from locals in West Oxfordshire when he has attempted to expand his Diddly Squat farm project.

 Some residents were concerned that the pub’s existence would cause local traffic issues because it is located next to the busy A40.
-But Oxfordshire County Council has said its been working closely with Clarkson and his team to reduce the likelihood of traffic issues ahead of the opening.
+But Oxfordshire County Council has said it has been working closely with Clarkson and his team to reduce the likelihood of traffic issues ahead of the opening.

 Join our commenting forum